-Like other types of sweeteners, Manuka honey is high in sugar.
+Like other types of sweeteners, honey is high in sugar.
 Therefore, it’s important to be mindful of your intake, especially if you have diabetes or other issues with regulating blood sugar levels.

 Additionally, honey is not recommended for infants younger than one year old.
 This is to help minimize the risk of infant botulism, a serious illness that can be caused by consuming honey contaminated with a specific type of bacteria.

 - Is honey safe?
-For most part, Manuka honey can be safely enjoyed in moderation.
+For most part, Manuka can be safely enjoyed in moderation.
 However, it may trigger food allergy symptoms in those with a bee allergy, and those with diabetes may need to monitor their intake.
 It’s also not recommended for children under one year of age to help prevent infant botulism.